movibe/forms-bootstrap/README.md

-# Form data as JSON (instead of HTML)
+## Form passed as JSON (instead of HTML)

-Sometimes getting the form as HTML is not the best approach. there is experimental support for rendering the form fields as JSON instead of HTML.
+Sometimes getting the form as HTML from the server is not appropriate.
+There is now support for rendering the form fields as JSON instead of HTML.
 This allows easier integration with custom formatting on the client, and supports non-browser clients, too.

 For the above form example, the generated JSON would look like this:

   {
     name: {id: 'id_name', help: '', value: ''},
     address: {id: 'id_address', help: '', value: ''},
     website: {id: 'id_website', help: '', value: ''},
     email: {id: 'id_email', help: '', value: ''}
   }

 Fields, that are filled in when the data is available: